stex0121/ASCII-ART/README.md

 mascular women is my imagination
 Long live Mother Russia!
-one signature is stronger than ten divisions. i think that the stallin if is a live be proud :D
+one signature is stronger than ten divisions. i think that the stallin if is a live be proud :D\
+i making six ascii pictures of tarot chinese deck and then when i finish will put in generator etc etc to see result i really work hard for this first card the lovers i think you will like it :)